SergioGesteira/Wallet-SSI/README.md

 🛠️ Technologies Used

-Blockchain: Ethereum (Sepolia Testnet)
+-Blockchain: Ethereum (Sepolia Testnet)

-DID Method: Ethr-DID
+-DID Method: Ethr-DID

-Standards: W3C Verifiable Credentials, EIP-712 Typed Data Signing
+-Standards: W3C Verifiable Credentials, EIP-712 Typed Data Signing

-Smart Contracts: Ethr-DID Registry
+-Smart Contracts: Ethr-DID Registry

-Authentication: Login Strategy with Self-Sovereign Identity (SSI), Selective Disclosure
+-Authentication: Login Strategy with Self-Sovereign Identity (SSI), Selective Disclosure

 🔧 How to Use It

 1️⃣ Prerequisites
 Before using the system, make sure you have:

-Metamask or any Web3 wallet installed and connected to your browser Ethereum test funds (you can get them from a Sepolia Faucet)
+-Metamask or any Web3 wallet installed and connected to your browser

+-Ethereum test funds (you can get them from a Sepolia Faucet)

 2️⃣ Clone the Repository